wigging/low-order-particle/README.md

 **pine-200.py , pine-20000.py**
 Compare temperature profiles of 1-D and 3-D models for DF = 200 um and 20 mm dry loblolly pine particle.
 Heat capacity as function of temperature and constant thermal conductivity.
 Different equivalent spherical diameters and characteristic lengths implemented with 1-D model.

+**pine-5400.py**
+Surface, volume, and center temperatures from 1-D and 3-D models for DF = 5.4 mm dry loblolly pine particle.
+Heat capacity as function of temperature and constant thermal conductivity.
+Dsv used as equivalent spherical diameter for 1-D model.

 **sadhukhan2009.py**
 Compare 1-D transient heat conduction model to Sadhukhan 2009 Figure 2 cylinder.